jstat/jstat/doc/md/core.md

 **fn.identity( row[, col] )**

-Use this technique for creating matrices in jStat instances.
+Use this technique to create matrices in jStat instances.

     jStat().identity( 2 );

 ### seq()

-Create an arithmetic sequence by given length
+Creates an arithmetic sequence by given length.

     jStat.seq(1,5,9) === [1, 1.5, 2, 2.5, 3, 3.5, 4, 4.5, 5];

 ### arange()

-Create an arithmetic sequence by given step
+Creates an arithmetic sequence by given step.

     arange(5) === [0,1,2,3,4]
     arange(1,5) === [1,2,3,4]